Me and open source

 Rewarding.
 Fun.
 Feeling of being helpful.
 Here's how I would describe my feelings after my first few real open source contributions.
 It marks the end of an era.
 The era in which I was an open source user, but never really contributing back besides some help here and there.

 It took me time, but here I am.
-The year 2012 is the beginning of a new era for me.
+2012 is the beginning of a new era for me.

 In 2012, I did a proof of concept for multi locale management for Spree (e-commerce) and thanks to Tomasz Stachewicz (aka Tomash), Stéphane Bounmy and Ryan Bigg (aka Radar), it is much better than what I first did!
 I also worked on a monkey patch to make Spree's auth and Refinery's (CMS) auth kind of work together, which was quite a mess (see my opinion on dependecies vs Rails engines and Ryan Bigg's opinion about auth within Rails engines, which I share).
 Finally, I did a Refinery extension to change the image uploading behavior for modern browsers.
 Plus a few tiny contributions here and there.